amylily1011/amylily1011.github.io/content/misc/maas-cli/index.md

 **Context:**

 MAAS (Metal-as-a-service) is Canonical's bare-metal provisioning tool.
 The CLI was originally created for machines to interface with machines via the Foundations Cloud Engine (FCE) making it difficult for human to use.
-Most users either avoided it or wrote custom scripts on FCE to bypass confusion.
-However, overtime there is a need for this CLI tool to be more human friendly while not breaking scripts from legacy users.
+Over time, users either abandoned the CLI or built their own wrappers — indicating a breakdown in usability and trust.
+We set out to reimagine what a CLI could feel like when designed with empathy, efficiency, and accessibility in mind.
 ---

 **Role:**